Gentbrugge: Sports

 Gentbrugge used to have the stadium (Jules Ottenstadion) of the First Class-team KAA Gent, also known as La Gantoise.

 The final tribune of the stadium got demolished in June 2014.
-Since then La Gantoise resides at the Ghelamco arena near the U.Z. clinic in Ghent.
+Since then, La Gantoise resides at the Ghelamco arena near the U.Z. clinic in Ghent.
 There are some tennis courts in Gentbrugge of a team which is also called La Gantoise, besides the hockey team.

 There's also another football team in Ghent, which played its games in the Emanuel Hielstadium.
-This team was created on the 1.
-April 1899 when the teams Athletic Club Gantois, Sport Pédestre Gantois and Football Club Gantois merged and became a member of the UBSSA as Racing Club de Gand.
-In the period before 2010 this team has changed its name after some later developments into KRC-Gent-Zeehaven and it plays its matches in Oostakker.
+This team was created on 1 April 1899 when the teams Athletic Club Gantois, Sport Pédestre Gantois, and Football Club Gantois merged and became a member of the UBSSA as Racing Club de Gand.
+In the period before 2010, this team has changed its name after some later developments into KRC-Gent-Zeehaven and it plays its matches in Oostakker.
 The fields in Gentbrugge have accommodated athletics from 2010 in order to give a suitable training field to the Racing Club Gent for Athletics.